mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/3-installation/installation.md

 `sudo apt-get install ros-kinetic-desktop-full`

-it will download all mandatory package for ROS, plus a lot of usefull packages for debugging and simulating robot.
+it will download all mandatory package for ROS, plus a lot of usefull packages for debugging and simulating robots.

-Now go take a coffee because the installation is very long.

 ## Step 5 : Initialize rosdep

 Rosdep is a useful command in ROS, that allow you to download all dependencies from a package.

 To initialize rosdep, just run :
 `sudo rosdep init`
 `rosdep update`